Latest News:

-Registration is now open for the 2026 spring and summer sessions of the Marine Naturalist Training Program!
-There are two sessions for participants to choose from: a fully in-person Spring Session from April 14 to April 19, and a hybrid Summer Session, with virtual classes from July 7 to July 11, and optional in-person field trips from July 24 to July 26.
+Registration is still open for the Summer Session of the Marine Naturalist Training Program!
+We have spots open for the virtual classes from July 7 to July 11, and optional in-person field trips from July 24 to July 26.

 The Whale Museum Remembers Albert Shepard: outstanding colleague, visionary curator, and beloved friend.